 Concerns about a Respiratory Therapist

 The NSCRT investigates all complaints and processes them through the Registrar, the Complaints Committee, and the Professional Conduct Committee.
-The Respiratory Therapists Act and Regulations establish the requirements of each person involved in processing a complaint.
+The rules for how complaints are processed are set by the Respiratory Therapists Act and Regulations.

 Submitting a concern: